ioannismesionis/ioannismesionis.github.io/_posts/2020-10-05-hypothesis-testing.md

 * Head (H): 6 times out of 7
 * Tails (T): 1 time out of 7.

-We can easily understand that the sample proportion p = 0.86
+We can easily understand that the sample proportion equals p = 0.86

-One interesting thing to note here is that under the assumption of the null hypothesis, sample proportions pˆ  should follow an approximately normal distribution. <br>
+One interesting thing to note here is that under the assumption of the null hypothesis, sample proportions $ \hat{p} $ should follow an approximately normal distribution. <br>
 This is established thanks to the [Central-Limit theorem](https://sphweb.bumc.bu.edu/otlt/mph-modules/bs/bs704_probability/BS704_Probability12.html#:~:text=The%20central%20limit%20theorem%20states,will%20be%20approximately%20normally%20distributed.) which states that if you have a population with mean μ and standard deviation σ and take sufficiently large random samples from the population with replacement, then the distribution of the sample means will be approximately normally distributed.

 Therefore, I know that, thanks to CLT, my sampling distribution is: